 Got Bylaws?
 Don't Skip Them.

-Bylaws are your nonprofit's internal rule book, how it governs itself, how decisions get made, and how board members are elected or removed.
+Bylaws are your nonprofit's governance bible on how it governs itself, how decisions get made, and how board members are elected or removed.

 Your bylaws should cover:

-• Conflict of interest policies (more on that below).
+- Conflict of interest (more on that below).

 If you're still "working on" your bylaws, hold off on filing.
 The IRS will want to know you have this stuff nailed down.